Scalable Long-Term Beamforming for Massive Multi-User MIMO: Multi-User Long-Term Beamforming

 \subsection{Long-Term Beamforming}

-Unfortunately, the instantaneous equalizer matrix \eqref{eq:Finstant} requires the knowledge of the channel matrices $\bs{H}_i[n,k]$ for all UEs $i$ at all frequency-time points $(n,k)$.
-For large numbers of UEs -- the target of this work -- the pilot overhead is too expensive to estimate this channel matrix.
+Unfortunately, the instantaneous \ac{MMSE} equalizer matrix \eqref{eq:Finstant} requires knowledge of the channel matrices $\bs{H}_i[n,k]$ for all \acp{UE} $i$ at all frequency-time points $(n,k)$.
+For large numbers of \acp{UE} -- the target of this work -- the pilot overhead is too expensive to estimate this channel matrix.

 We thus follow a \emph{long-term beamforming} strategy \cite{lozano2007long}.
 Consider decoding the symbols $\bs{x}_i[n,k]$ from \ac{UE} $i$ for some $i$.
 Rewrite \eqref{eq:mumimo} as:

 where

 is the interference from \ac{UE} $j$.
 The key idea in multi-user long-term beamforming is to project the signal $\bs{y}[n,k]$ into a low-dimensional subspace that approximately nulls the signals $\bs{v}_j[n,k]$.
 Specifically, for each user $i$, we perform a projection of the form: